dfuse-io/docs/content/docs/reference/rest/state-table.md

 # GET `/v0/state/table`

+Fetches the state of any table, at any block height.

+## Usage

-> Sample request:
+Sample request:

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $TOKEN" \
     "https://mainnet.eos.dfuse.io/v0/state/table?account=eosio.token&scope=b1&table=accounts&block_num=25000000&json=true"
 {{< /highlight >}}

-Fetches the state of any table, at any block height.

-### Requesting past blocks
+## Requesting past blocks

 The `block_num` parameter determines for which block you want a table snapshot.
 This can be anywhere in the chain's history.